UCBoulder/tardigrade_stress_tools/docs/drucker-prager.rst

     \sigma^{mean} = \frac{1}{3} trace \left ( \sigma_{ii} \right )

-From these definitions, we can calculate the partial derivatives in Equation :eq:`drucker-prager-non-associative`.
-First, re-write Equation :eq:`drucker-prager-non-associative` with the chain rule.
+From these definitions, we can calculate the partial derivatives in Equation :eq:`drucker-prager-jacobian`.
+First, re-write Equation :eq:`drucker-prager-jacobian` with the chain rule.

 .. math::